MySQL Test Connection¶

 |---|---|---|---|---|

-| credentials_path | True | STRING | Path or reference to the saved MySQL credentials that follow the MySQL credential template (e.g., host, port, database, username, password, and optional SSL details). | /workspace/credentials/mysql.json |
+| credentials_path | True | STRING | Path to the stored MySQL credentials file that follows the MySQL credential template (host, port, database, username, password, and optional SSL settings). | /workspace/credentials/mysql.json |

-| timeout | True | INT | Maximum time in seconds to wait for the connection test before failing. | 30 |
+| timeout | True | INT | Maximum time in seconds to wait for the connection test to complete before failing. | 30 |

 Outputs¶